Rotary Drum Composting of Poultry Mortalities

 We use pine shavings as a carbon source (Figure 4).
 Initially, we tried using chicken litter, but our commercial houses have not been totally cleaned out in several years, and the carbon content of our litter is too low to act as a good carbon source.
 Therefore, we could not achieve the results we wanted.
 We do reuse a portion of the discharged compost back through the unit, and that seems to work fine if the moisture content is adequate.
 Manufacturer literature indicates that you can reuse up to 50 percent of the compost exiting the unit.
 We have a small unit, which consists of two 11-foot drums, 5 feet in diameter, connected to each other.
 Our unit turns once or twice each day (starting at 6 a.m.), depending on the size of chickens we have on the farm.
 The grower programs start times and number of turns using the control box on the side of the unit (Figures 5 and 6), and these values can be changed at any time as conditions warrant.
 The unit turns very slowly, and one complete turn takes approximately 15 minutes and will discharge about half of a 30-gallon trash barrel of material.
 Two turns will take about 30 minutes and produce a full 30-gallon trash barrel of material.

 Larger farms may turn their units three or four times per day instead of once or twice and will also need longer units than what we are using at South Farm.
 Units are sized based on the number of poultry houses on the farm, with additional 11-foot drum sections added to meet the capacity requirements.
 There are paddles inside the drum (similar to the paddles inside of a cement truck) to help break down the material during rotation and move the material from the front-loading door to the far end of the drum and the discharge chute.
-The unit also has a blower (Figure 7) that pulls air through the unit on a routine schedule to ensure that there is plenty of oxygen available for the aerobic (oxygen-requiring) microorganisms that break down the material.
-The drum turns on long rollers (Figure 8), and the unit does have grease fittings (Figure 9) that should be greased once a quarter.
+The unit also has a blower (Figure 7, below) that pulls air through the unit on a routine schedule to ensure that there is plenty of oxygen available for the aerobic (oxygen-requiring) microorganisms that break down the material.
+The drum turns on long rollers (Figure 8, below), and the unit does have grease fittings (Figure 9, below) that should be greased once a quarter.
 You should also check the fluid level in the gear box regularly.
 Technical support is available to help you determine the initial recipe that works best for your particular situation and to troubleshoot any issues you may have later.

 It is fairly easy to observe if the material being discharged is too wet, too dry, or just about right (Figure 10).
 In our case, material that is too wet is usually very dark and may contain excess moisture.
 Material that is too dry is often very light.
 Having material that is too wet seems to be more of a problem for us than material that is too dry.
 Clumps in the compost are another indicator that there is too much moisture in the mixture (Figure 11).
 As with all composting, there is a learning curve associated with properly managing a rotary composter, and you must continually adjust the level of shavings or carbon source you add to the composter as the chickens grow.
 However, the longer you do it, the better you become at determining what the unit needs.
 For example, while a 1:1 ratio of carbon source to mortality may work fine for young chicks, market-age birds may require a 4:1 ratio or more.
 You must add enough carbon source to account for all the water that is in the birds or the material will become too wet.
 Market-age birds have a lot more water in them than baby chicks; therefore, market-age birds will require a lot more shavings than baby chicks to soak up this additional moisture.
 It is important to recognize that surface area, particle size, and physical properties of the waste material will affect: